 Respondents in five cities reported using quality standards/framework.
-Respondents in two of these cities reported their system had adopted or adapted their statewide afterschool network's quality standards/ framework and the remaining three cities used standards from

-"As a result of our professional development, [afterschool] providers are able to increase their impact." national nonprofits, including two cities using the "Weikart model."
+Respondents in two of these cities reported their system had adopted or adapted their statewide afterschool network's quality standards/ framework and the remaining three cities used standards from national nonprofits, including two cities using the "Weikart model."
 One respondent reported their use of quality standards was tied to a recent statewide focus on social and emotional learning outcomes.
 Respondents in three of the five cities using quality standards/framework reported offering professional development on those standards to providers, coordinating entity staff, and in one city, school district staff.